orchestral/canvas/README.md

 ## Installation

-To install through composer, run the following command from terminal:
+To install through composer, run the following command from the terminal:

     composer require --dev "orchestra/canvas"